Acaki/dotfiles/README.md

     git clone https://github.com/Acaki/dotfiles.git
     cd dotfiles
     ./bootstrap.sh
-    # You can choose to install/not install individual files when prompted
-    # Please note that if you choose to install .gitconfig the script will ask you for entering name and email that will be used in git.

-If any files you choose to install has already exists in your home directory, it will be moved to `~/dotfiles_old` which enables you to restore your original files after installation.
+If you choose to backup existing dotfiles, they will be moved to dotfiles_old located in your home directory.
+Fish shell config file stored in .config/fish/config.fish

 # How to update to latest version
 Run the following commands in order: